AcademySoftwareFoundation/tac/process/lifecycle.md

 * Demonstrate a substantial ongoing flow of commits and merged contributions authored by a healthy number of diverse contributors*.
 * Demonstrable roadmap progress.
-* A significant number of end-users within the visual effects and motion picture industries have adopted the project and are identified within the project ( using an ADOPTERS file or showcased on the project’s website ).
+* A significant number of end-users within the visual effects and motion picture industries have adopted the project and are identified within the project ( using an ADOPTERS file or showcased on the project's website ).
 * Have completed all of the OpenSSF Best Practices Badge requirements at the [gold level](https://bestpractices.coreinfrastructure.org/en/criteria/2), except for the following criteria, which are temporarily not required:
   * [The project MUST have performed a security review within the last 5 years.
 This review MUST consider the security requirements and security boundary](https://www.bestpractices.dev/en/criteria?details=true&rationale=true#2.security_review)
   * [The project MUST provide an assurance case that justifies why its security requirements are met.
 The assurance case MUST include: a description of the threat model, clear identification of trust boundaries, an argument that secure design principles have been applied, and an argument that common implementation security weaknesses have been countered.](https://www.bestpractices.dev/en/criteria?details=true&rationale=true#1.assurance_case)